Chia-Network/cadt/README.md

   * **DATALAYER_FILE_SERVER_URL**: Chia DataLayer HTTP URL and port.
 If serving DataLayer files from S3, this would be the public URL of the S3 bucket.
 Must be publicly available.
 * GOVERNANCE: Section on settings for the Governance body to connect to.
   * **GOVERNANCE_BODY_ID**: This determines the governance body your climate warehouse network will be connected to.
 While there could be multiple governance body IDs, the default of 23f6498e015ebcd7190c97df30c032de8deb5c8934fc1caa928bc310e2b8a57e is the right ID for most people.

+Note that the Climate Warehouse application will need to be restarted after any changes to the config.yaml file.

 ​
 ## Developer Guide
 ​